ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Introduction

-To this end, we introduce \textbf{ABC}, a model that uses user instruction to control multimodal embeddings. \textbf{ABC}'s vision-language model (VLM) backbone allows it to integrate natural language instructions when crafting visual embeddings.
-We find that training our model has two fundamental challenges: \textbf{(1)} Extracting useful contrastive embeddings from a pretrained generative VLM. \textbf{(2)} Designing an instruction fine-tuning method that lets users modify multimodal embeddings using natural language instructions.
+To this end, we introduce \textbf{ABC}, a model that uses natural language instructions to control visual embeddings. \textbf{ABC}'s Vision Large language Model (VLLM) backbone allows it to integrate natural language instructions when crafting visual embeddings.
+We find that training our model has two fundamental challenges: \textbf{(1)} Extracting useful contrastive embeddings from a pretrained generative VLLM. \textbf{(2)} Designing an instruction fine-tuning method that lets users modify multimodal embeddings using natural language instructions.
 To train \textbf{ABC}, we adopt a multi-stage training process.
 In the initial pretraining stage, we use contrastive training with carefully selected negatives to develop a model that generates embeddings, similar to CLIP.
-In the second stage, we train a lightweight adapter using synthetic natural language instructions that correspond to different aspects \emph{of the same image.} This training process results in a model that produces powerful and flexible multimodal embeddings.
+In the instruction fine-tuning stage, we train a lightweight adapter to project queries consisting of images and natural language instructions into the embedding space of the pretrained model.
+Our synthetic instructions to correspond to different aspects \emph{of the same image}, therefore, \textbf{ABC} learns to use the instruction for fine-grained control.
+Our training results in a model that produces powerful and controllable visual embeddings.

 \textbf{ABC} achieves impressive zero-shot performance in retrieval, classification, and visual question answering (VQA) tasks.
-In MSCOCO~\cite{mscoco} image-to-text retrieval, our model outperforms all CLIP models containing at most $8$ billion parameters.
-Furthermore, our model outperforms all other models on the zero-shot classification and VQA splits of MMEB~\cite{vlm2vec}, a multimodal embedding benchmark spanning 19 tasks.
+In MSCOCO~\citep{mscoco} image-to-text retrieval, our model outperforms all CLIP models containing at most $8$ billion parameters.
+Furthermore, our model outperforms all other models on the zero-shot classification and VQA splits of MMEB~\citep{vlm2vec}, a multimodal embedding benchmark spanning 19 tasks.
 Lastly, we design \texttt{CtrlBench} to measure our model's ability to use natural language instructions to control retrieval.
 Using \texttt{CtrlBench}, we show that \textbf{ABC} can accomplish visual retrieval tasks that are fundamentally ambiguous without utilizing natural language instructions.